• Skip to primary navigation

 Prep:

-• Gather all ingredients and equipment.
+• Gather all ingredients and equipment before starting.

 Making the fudge: